 If you’ve lived in Florida, specifically on the Gulf Coast of Florida, for any amount of time, you might be under the impression that you’re limited to local, if not boring, floral and fauna.
 The numerous reasons are running through your head: it’s too hot, it’s too humid, it’s too salty, it’s too this, it’s too that.

-We hear you, trust us.
 Florida can be particularly fickle when it comes to planting and maintaining certain trees, flowers, bushes, shrubs, and more.
 But as landscape professionals who have been in the land crafting game for over two decades, we’re here to tell you that there’s far more to Florida landscape than you think.

-If you’re looking to spruce up your property with Florida-friendly trees and shrubs, there are actually a large group to pick from.
+If you’re looking to spruce up your property with Florida-friendly trees and shrubs, there is actually a large group to pick from.
 Sure, you’ll have to consider the type of soil you’re dealing with, the moisture in the air in the area you live in, the heat, and more, but as a general rule, these 8 trees and shrubs you see before you are ideal for most Florida properties (specifically for our Pinellas County area).

-Check out our list below, pick your favorites (if you can), and you’ll be one step closer to spicing up your property with these Florida tried-and-tested trees.
+Are you ready to learn all about the Florida-friendly trees you’ve been missing out on?
+We thought you might.
+Check out our list below of some seriously stunning Florida-friendly trees and shrubs, pick your favorites (if you can), and you’ll be one step closer to elevating your landscape with these Florida tried-and-tested trees.

 Little Gem Magnolia

 The “Little Gem” Magnolia could be the jewel in your landscaping crown thanks to its unique and appealing appearance.
 This aptly named flowering tree features dark, glossy leaves and large white blooms that create an eye-catching contrast.
 “Little Gem” is, predictably, smaller than its full-size counterpart, allowing it to function as a shrub-like plant or small tree.

 Not unlike the delicious French food, crepe myrtles are a sweet treat for the eyes.
 These common shrubs and trees are well-known for their impressive floral displays.
 Bursts of white, pink, and red flowers occur in clusters, farther adding to the beautiful, full-look of these trees.